April - October: daily 10 am - 4.30 pm

 The Farmhouse Hotel is a quiet 4 star hotel in the centre of Guernsey's rural countryside.
 The hotel offers contemporary accommodation in an original 15th century building.

 La Barbarie Hotel is a converted farmhouse hotel in the heart of Guernsey's rural parish of St Martin.
-The hotel features an outdoor swimming pool, sun terrace and a cosy old farm-style lounge bar with open fireplace and exposed beams.
+The hotel features an outdoor swimming pool and sun terrace.

 La Trelade Hotel is a classic and privately owned 3 star hotel, offering good value holidays.
 The Victorian building is inviting and provides very comfortable accommodation, and there is an indoor swimming pool, lovely gardens and a health club.